-The AVEA ventilator systems are designed to provide ventilator support for the critical care management of infant, pediatric or adult patients with compromised lung function.
-They are intended to provide continuous respiratory support in an institutional health care environment (e.g. a hospital).
-They should only be operated by properly trained clinical personnel, under the direction of a physician.
+The AVEA is intended to provide continuous respiratory support in an institutional health care environment (e.g. hospitals).
+It may be used on neonatal through adult patients.
+It should only be operated by properly trained clinical personnel, under the direction of a physician.